Safety

 Malaria & Vaccinations

-Antimalarials aren't necessary in Kgalagadi.
-Malaria is only a concern if you combine Kgalagadi with the northeastern part of South Africa (including Kruger) or the far north of Botswana.
-It is advisable you get several vaccinations before you travel to either South Africa or Botswana (consult your nearest travel clinic).
+Kgalagadi lies in a malaria-free area, so antimalarials aren’t necessary.
+Malaria is only a concern if you combine Kgalagadi with the northeastern part of South Africa (including Kruger National Park) or the far north of Botswana.
+It is advisable to get several vaccinations before you travel to either South Africa or Botswana.
+Consult your nearest travel clinic.

 Wildlife Viewing

-Wildlife viewing in Kgalagadi is generally very safe as long as you obey the instructions given by your guide.
-Self-drive visitors should familiarize themselves with the rules of the park.
+Wildlife viewing in Kgalagadi is generally very safe, as long as you follow the instructions given by your guide. visitors should familiarize themselves with the rules of the park.
 You might also want to read the ‘Wildlife Viewing Safety Precautions’ below for more tips.